Welcome back! I’m excited to finish showing you our Vintage Christmas Decorations 2020! You can see the post previous to this one for Part One!

 Those areas were patched up with some wool scraps and were definitely a happy accident!
 Look closely and you will see the wool patch on the bottom.

-BTW, he sits nicely on top of a hand turned wood candle holder, doesn’t he?
+BTW, he sits nicely on top of a hand-turned wood candle holder, doesn’t he?

 This snowman has the cutest sweater, don’t you think?
-It is a section from a real wool sweater, buttons and all!
+It is a section from a real wool sweater, buttons, and all!
 And this one is holding a babe!
 See the shiny silver thingy in her hand?
 That was a gift ‘bow’ from a gift we received and I thought it was too cute to toss in the trash!

 This fella is wearing a quilted jacket.
 Quilting is one of my hobbies (seriously, I have too many hobbies!), and using the scraps from several quilts, the sewing machine and I whipped this little jacket up.
+Many of the fabrics are vintage-inspired prints.

 Snowmen need to be warm too 🙂

 He sits on top of a vintage cast-iron pot.
+BTW, I have made stew in that pot using heat from the fireplace!

 the fashion show continues…